saurabh4269/traders-web-scraping/readme.md

 ## Overview
-This repository contains the code and documentation for the AlgoBulls web scraping project, as part of the assignment for [insert course or program name].
 The project aims to create a repository of active traders by extracting information available on social media platforms, especially LinkedIn and Twitter, using web scraping techniques, natural language processing (NLP), and automation tools.

 ## Features
 - Extract trader information from social media platforms.